 Every kid grows through growing pains as they get older, but one of the biggest growing pains is having to lug more and more textbooks to school each year.
-The recommendation from Health Promotion Board (HPB) is for children to carry no more than 15 percent of their bodyweight (about 3.5kg to 5kg) but the combined weight of textbooks, worksheets, water bottle and miscellaneous junk kids insist on carrying around can easily smash that number.
-Ergonomic backpacks are specially designed to reduce strain on your child’s back by distributing the weight.
-We’ve picked out a few ergonomic backpacks for you to add to your shopping list of essential school supplies before that growing pain becomes chronic!
+The recommendation from the Health Promotion Board (HPB) is for children to carry no more than 15 per cent of their body weight (about 3.5kg to 5kg).
+But, the combined weight of textbooks, worksheets, water bottle and the miscellaneous junk kids insist on carrying around can easily smash that number.
+Enter: ergonomic backpacks!
+They are specially designed to reduce strain on your child’s back by distributing the weight.
+We’ve picked out a few kids’ backpacks for you to add to your shopping list of essential school supplies before that growing pain becomes chronic!

 If kids are literally trekking to school, the Ergobag is the bag for them.
-Ergobags, part of the Fond Of brand, are suited for children aged five to 12 years old (up to 1.5m in height).
-The back-padding molds to the curve of the spine and adjustable chest and hip belt helps to distribute the weight to the pelvic area.
-The base is mounted with feet to keep the bag dry when placed on the ground and a gym bag can be securely fastened to the bag to make it hands free.
-Ergobag also has an eco-friendly and stylish upgrade for adolescents too – Satch backpacks.
+Ergobags, part of the Fond Of brand, is suited for children aged five to 12 (up to 1.5m in height).
+The back-padding moulds to the curve of the spine and the adjustable chest and hip belts help to distribute the weight to the pelvic area.
+Also, the base is mounted with feet to keep the bag dry when placed on the ground and a gym bag can be securely fastened to the bag to make it hands-free.
+Ergobag also has an eco-friendly and stylish upgrade for adolescents too: Satch backpacks.
 Satch backpacks are made from recycled PET bottles and are suitable for kids up to 1.8m in height.

-Ergobags and Satch backpacks are from $198, buy from Ergokid
+Where to buy: Ergobags and Satch backpacks are from $198, buy from Ergokid.

 Light on the back as well as on your wallet, Bromin is a Singapore-based line of ergonomic bags.
 The new series of ergonomic school backpacks are aimed at kids aged six to 10 years and weigh about 0.7kg.
 With back support, waist and chest straps, the bags even stand on their own when the main compartment is open.
-Each bag also comes with a lifetime warranty.
+Each kids’ rucksack also comes with a lifetime warranty too.

 IVAR bags have a patented IVAR-LIFT design which reinvents a normal bag compartment into a tiered shelf system designed to even out weight distribution.
-No more rooting around their bags, your kids will be able to keep their books perfectly organised.
+No more rooting around their bags – kids will be able to keep their books perfectly organised.
 Kind of.